The two year Sposato sequence includes a number of distinct phases:

 In the Spring Practicum, candidates plan and deliver instruction based on the Massachusetts Curriculum Frameworks.
 Candidates will practice and master a variety of essential instructional techniques and behavior management strategies appropriate to their respective content areas and grade levels.
 A substantial level of individualized coaching is embedded into the Spring Practicum.
 Candidates will have the opportunity to discuss and reflect on their performance and growth as practitioners with their fellow teacher candidates, under the supervision of their Coaches and with the support of the Faculty.
 The coaching protocol systematically cycles through all of the content covered to date in the program to support candidates as they apply these practices in their classrooms during the Spring Practicum.

 The Summer Practicum involves the lead teaching of a course for students in a CSGSE partner school.
 Individualized coaching and support is a central element of the Summer Practicum.
 Like the Spring Practicum, the Summer Practicum provides teacher candidates with the opportunity to share, discuss, reflect on, and be coached through their experiences in the classroom.
-Unlike the Spring Practicum, when the focus of each coaching session is sequentially aligned with the candidates' coursework, coaching sessions in the Summer Seminar are personalized and focus on the candidates' individual development needs.The following 3 courses are taught remotely in Year 2 of the program
+Unlike the Spring Practicum, when the focus of each coaching session is sequentially aligned with the candidates' coursework, coaching sessions in the Summer Seminar are personalized and focus on the candidates' individual development needs.The following course is taught remotely in the second year of the program:

 Participants in this course participate in a yearlong action research collection of assignments designed to maximize classroom effectiveness.
 These teachers collect data from a variety of sources—including peers and supervisors, as well as standardized test scores.
-This data is analyzed and used to produce action plans which aim to bolster teaching performance.
+This data is analyzed and used to produce action plans which bolster teaching performance and student learning.
 Participants discuss these plans and their effectiveness in biweekly phone meetings with CSGSE faculty.
 Plans focus on instructional topics, classroom culture and professionalism.